eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 of UDP as transport protocol, a listening address with the LAN public IP address needs to be specified for the local WAN participant, even when behaving as client in the participant discovery process.
 Make sure that the given port is reachable from outside this local network by properly configuring port forwarding in your Internet router device.
 The connection address points to the remote WAN participant deployed in the |k8s| cluster.
+For further details on how to configure WAN communication, please have a look at :ref:`WAN Configuration <user_manual_wan_configuration>`.

 To launch the local router from within a Vulcanexus Docker image, execute the following: